bridgekitio/frodo/README.md

 func main() {
     // Create your logic-only handler, then wrap it in service
-    // communication bits that let it interact with the Abide runtime. calcHandler := calc.CalculatorServiceHandler{}
+    // communication bits that let it interact with the Frodo runtime. calcHandler := calc.CalculatorServiceHandler{}
     calcService := calcgen.CalculatorServiceServer(calcHandler)